mbuerke/personal_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Suicide Risk Factors
+- Risk Factors for suicidal ideation and behavior
+- Emotion Regulation
-- Rumination
+- Decision-making
-- Nudging
+- Behavioral economics

 # Education to show in About widget
 education: